 sls deploy -s my-feature using the Serverless framework.
 This provisions a temporary environment in AWS in a dev account I share with other developers in the team, but the resources are dedicated to this particular feature.

 I can then write tests that execute my function code locally against the real AWS services such as DynamoDB tables.
-As I make changes to my code, I can execute the tests to make sure they’re working before I deploy the changes to the AWS account.
-In fact, if you’re using jest and using VS Code as your IDE, you can even install the jest runner plugin for VS Code so the relevant tests are executed as and when you make code changes.
+As I make changes to my code, I can execute the tests to make sure my code is working before I deploy the changes to the AWS account.
+If you’re using jest and using VS Code as your IDE, you can even install the jest runner plugin for VS Code so the relevant tests are executed as and when you make code changes.

 The only time you would need to redeploy the CloudFormation stack is when you make certain infrastructure changes, such as adding new DynamoDB tables or adding a new index to an existing DynamoDB table.
 This is because your code depends on these AWS resources existing in your AWS account to work.
 These deployments also help verify that your infrastructure code works correctly.